-The Schroon River Road is currently open to public motor vehicles, and will remain open on a conditional basis.
+The Schroon River Road is currently open to public motor vehicles and will remain open on a conditional basis.
 Necessary improvements will be made to the road, while taking care to maintain the existing character of the road corridor.
 For public safety, and to protect the road and natural resources, the road will be closed during winter and mud seasons.
 This is consistent with management of Forest Preserve roads across the Park.
 Several appropriate sites may be widened to allow for passage of vehicles and other users traveling in opposite directions.
-A two vehicle parking area will be constructed at the beginning of the road, and vehicle use limited to the road and parking areas.
-An accessible tent site will be constructed near the river, and be accessible from the parking area.
-A two vehicle parking area will also be constructed adjacent to Route 9, at the beginning of the Schroon River Road.
+A two-vehicle parking area will be constructed at the beginning of the road, in the open area adjacent to Route 9, and another two-vehicle parking area will be constructed at the end of the road, and vehicle use limited to the road and parking areas.
+An accessible tent site will be constructed near the river and be accessible from the parking area.
 Public ATVs, UTVs, and ORV's of any kind are prohibited from using the road.